emystein/resume/README.md

 * Distributed systems: Spring Cloud, Akka
 * Enterprise Integration: Camel, Kafka
 * Java Enterprise: Spring Framework, Hibernate/JPA
-* Data: Cassandra, MongoDB, Spark
+* Data: SQL, Cassandra, MongoDB, Spark
 * Search: Solr, Elasticsearch
-* Web: Ruby on Rails, Spring MVC
+* Web: Spring MVC, Next.js
+* Cloud: AWS
 * Deployment: Docker

-### Software Development Practices
-* Extreme Programming, Scrum, Kanban

 ## Work Experience

+### Director of Engineering, March 2023 -

+Implemented the next generation of the Project Management and Collaboration tools SAAS developed by the company.

+The original product was implemented in Odoo.
+We developed a more scalable solution using part of the original Odoo backend, a new Backend using Node.js, and a whole new Frontend using Next.js, React.js and TypeScript.
+The system ran completely on AWS.

+**Tower Systems, LLC**

-### Developer, September 2022 – Present
+### Developer, September 2022 – March 2023

 **Novobi, LLC**